Testing Center Summer Semester Hours:

 Saturday 9 am to 1 pm on the following dates:

 Upcoming campus closures:

 The Testing Center can proctor exams for our local and distance University of Alaska courses as well as courses from other university systems.
-We proctor placement exams via Compass or Accuplacer and CLEP exams or DSST (Dantes) exam for those students who feel they have the knowledge to challenge a course.
+We proctor placement exams via Compass or Accuplacer and CLEP or DSST (Dantes) exams for those students who feel they have the knowledge to challenge a course.
 We also offer GED prep and testing.

 Use the following guidelines for proctored exams:

 - It is the student's responsibility to make arrangements for testing materials to be sent to UAS Ketchikan campus.

 - Exams will be scheduled on a first-come, first-served basis, and must be completed during regular Testing Center hours.

 - Due to limited space, appointments can be made after testing materials are received.

 - If you need special accommodations please make sure you have done that prior to testing.